-Today’s cutting-edge technologies are helping to revolutionize business processes, save resources, and in general build more efficient operations across a broad variety of industries.
+Today’s adoption of AR/VR technologies are helping to revolutionize business processes, save resources, and in general build more efficient operations across a broad variety of industries.
 Healthcare in particular has benefited from its successful adoption of Virtual Reality technologies.

-In this article, we will examine how exactly healthcare is adopting VR, what types of VR apps are possible and how they are built, and eventually how to build your own VR healthcare solution to train caregivers and save patients’ lives.
+In this article, we will examine how VR is used in healthcare, what types of VR apps are possible and how they are built, and eventually how to build your own VR healthcare solution to train caregivers and save patients’ lives.

 Virtual Reality Development in Healthcare: Facts and Figures